Is your last impression as important as your first impression?

 Most definitely, YES!

-On this blog, I talk a lot about your first impression, but today I want to talk about the undervalued, under-discussed and under-appreciated art of the graceful exit.
+On this blog, I talk a lot about your first impression, but today I want to talk about the undervalued, under-discussed and under-appreciated art of the lasting impression.

 Has this ever happened to you?
 I was at a networking event chatting with a potential client.
 It was going superbly!
 We were laughing about crazy uncles and reminiscing about favorite family vacation spots.
 He handed me his card and said to give him a call to talk about a lunch speaking event on lie detection—hooray!
 And then…it was time to say goodbye.
 The conversation was wrapping up, but neither of us quite knew how to end it, so we teetered around the impending exit saying things like, “ok, great” and “sounds good” and “ok, great” again.
 Eventually we fumbled for a last handshake and then began to move off in the exact same direction.
 Bah!
 Did I blow it?
 Did my horrible exit ruin my graceful entrance?

-This story inspired me to write a post on the science of an effective and graceful exit.
-Don’t get me wrong–making a grand entrance and a sweeping first impression is super important for memorability, but the graceful exit is where the real magic is.
+This story inspired me to write a post on the science of an effective and polite exit.
+Don’t get me wrong–making a grand entrance and a sweeping first impression is super important for memorability, but the lasting impression is where the real magic is.